PaulWheatcroft/CarpBuzz/README.md

 >   git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY
 > 4. Press Enter to create the local clone.

-Once the clone has completed (though either method) you should see a requirements.txt file in the route of the directory.
+Once the clone has completed (through either method) you should see a requirements.txt file in the route of the directory.

 > 5. In the terminal run
 pip install -r requirements.txt